 Jesus fulfilled the Moral Law, in that he kept all of it perfectly, every day, always, for his entire life.
 He also fulfilled it by giving it a deeper, more searching and more exacting meaning – that it now covers our inward thoughts and imagination as much as our outward deeds and words.
 The prohibition of murder now includes the venomous or vengeful thought, and the prohibition of adultery includes the lustful look.

-Not only did Christ reinforce the demands of the Moral Law on his disciples – that is, on us – but the apostles re-expressed and re-imposed the Moral Law on the Church; the New Testament Letters abound with commands, prohibitions and The Crossexhortations about it.
+Not only did Christ reinforce the demands of the Moral Law on his disciples – that is, on us – but the apostles re-expressed and re-imposed the Moral Law on the Church; the New Testament Letters abound with commands, prohibitions and exhortations about it.
 In both Testaments, the basis of the Moral Law is the character of God.
 ‘Be holy, for I am holy’ God said of old.
 (Leviticus 11:44, 19:2, 20:7).
 ‘Be perfect, therefore, as your heavenly Father is perfect.’
 (Matthew 5.48).

 So the importance of the Moral Law for the Christian can scarcely be exaggerated.
 We should study it to know God, and apply it in our lives and characters in order to please God and fulfil his purposes for us.